Use Card on File with Square Invoices

 Use Recurring Invoices

 Use Recurring Invoices with Square Invoices to create and send invoices to your customers on a regular schedule.
+There is no fee to send a recurring invoice.
+A processing fee of 2.2% is only applied at the time an invoice is paid with a credit or debit card.

 Note: If the Card on File is changed and the customer has a recurring invoice, you will need to edit that invoice series to ensure the right card is being charged.